Maria Kanellis: Championship pursuits and various alliances (2008–2009)

 As part of the 2008 WWE supplemental draft, Maria was drafted to the SmackDown brand.
 She made her debut on the August 1 episode of SmackDown by defeating Victoria.
 On the October 17 episode of SmackDown!, Maria won a "Las Vegas Dice on a Pole" match to become the number one contender for the WWE Divas Championship, but lost for the title against then-champion Michelle McCool.
 Maria participated in the Raw vs. Smackdown Divas match at Survivor Series, where she eliminated Jillian Hall before her team lost the match.
-On the December 5 episode of SmackDown!, Maria pinned Divas Champion Michelle McCool, but she was defeated by Maryse in a number one contender's match for the title two weeks later.At the Armageddon on December 14, Maria was part of the winning team of a Santa's Little Helper tag team match.
+On the December 5 episode of SmackDown!, Maria pinned Divas Champion Michelle McCool, but she was defeated by Maryse in a number one contender's match for the title two weeks later.
+At the Armageddon on December 14, Maria was part of the winning team of a Santa's Little Helper tag team match.
 On the December 26 episode of SmackDown!, she served as a special guest referee in the Divas Championship match between Maryse and McCool, where Maryse became the new champion.
 After the match, McCool turned heel and attacked Maria.

 On the January 23, 2009, episode of SmackDown, Maria returned and attacked McCool during a match.
 On the February 13 episode of SmackDown, she defeated McCool following interference from Eve Torres.
 Over the next several weeks, Maria competed in various tag-team matches against McCool, with Maria winning three out of four matches.
 She also competed at WrestleMania XXV for the "Miss WrestleMania" crown, but was eliminated by Victoria.
 Throughout June, Maria served as the special guest referee in Diva matches.
 Maria made her in-ring return on the July 3 episode of SmackDown, teaming with Melina to defeat LayCool (Michelle McCool and Layla).
 Soon after, she entered into an on-screen relationship with Dolph Ziggler, despite her being a fan favorite and him being a villainous character.
 At Night of Champions, Maria accompanied Ziggler to his match with Rey Mysterio for Intercontinental Championship.
 In the following weeks, Melina implied that Ziggler was cheating on Maria, which Maria did not believe.
 Maria and Ziggler later broke up on the October 6 episode of SmackDown in a backstage segment, after she cost him his match with John Morrison.
 Maria then took a brief hiatus from the ring to film the Celebrity Apprentice, but returned on the December 4 episode of SmackDown by helping Mickie James fend off an attack by LayCool.
-She made her in-ring return the following week, teaming up with James to defeat LayCool, in which would be her final match in WWE until October 2018.
+She made her in-ring return the following week, teaming up with James to defeat LayCool.
 On December 14, Maria won the Slammy Award for Diva of the Year, which was voted for by WWE fans.